 4. Choose the right software

-In order to successfully carry out the first 3 points, you’ll need to choose the right software that’ll match your needs.
-Something that can gather feedback in one place that’s both attractive to use for your customers and useful for your insights.
+In order to successfully carry out the first 3 points, you’ll need to choose the right software.
+Gather feedback in one place attractive to use for your customers and useful for your insights.

 Essential CX Resources